 In July 2012, NADP launched Nebraska Conservatives Concerned About The Death Penalty (NE-CCATDP), a part of the national Conservatives Concerned movement, at the statewide GOP convention in Grand Island.
-NE-CCATDP is a natural extension of the groundwork laid by NADP’s Executive Director Stacy Anderson, a longtime conservative and GOP political professional.
+NE-CCATDP is a natural extension of the groundwork laid by NADP’s former Executive Director Stacy Anderson, a longtime conservative and GOP political professional.

 What Nebraskans are Saying